Whales of the Great Australian Bight

-The 16th of February is World Whale Day, a chance to celebrate the majesty and mystery of the biggest animals on the planet.
-It’s also a day to recognise the ongoing challenges they face, especially in Australia, where deep-sea oil drilling by Norwegian energy company Equinor presents a clear threat for whales in the pristine waters of the Great Australian Bight, a nursery for the southern right whale.
+The 20th of February 2021 is World Whale Day, a chance to celebrate the majesty and mystery of the biggest animals on the planet.
+It’s also a day to recognise the ongoing challenges they face, especially in Australia, where deep-sea oil drilling presents a clear threat for whales in the pristine waters of the Great Australian Bight, a nursery for the southern right whale.

 Why whales love the Bight

 The Great Australian Bight is one of our great natural treasures, a vast marine wilderness where life interacts across grand scales, from microscopic plankton to schooling fish, seabirds, sea lions and the biggest animals on the planet: whales.
-It's home to iconic whale species like the blue and humpback, but it's perhaps best known for its population of endangered southern right whales.
+It's home to iconic whale species like the blue and humpback, but it's perhaps best known for its population of southern right whales.

 Southern rights are unusual looking, with no dorsal fin, huge arched mouths filled with baleen to filter plankton, and heads covered in callosities—rough growths of hardened skin covered in whale lice.
 Scientists use these growths to identify individuals, which helps them keep a track of numbers and assess the health of the population.